Natural resources are the foundation for our lives and lifestyles.

 What would our lives be like without mining?
 Imagine a world without transportation such as jet planes or railroads, without communications such as cell phones or radar, without decorative items such as art or jewelry, without buildings such as skyscrapers or parking garages, without defense systems items such as missiles or submarines, without medical care items such as X-rays or surgical tools.
 We wouldn’t have any of these things without mining and minerals.

 Most lithium is recovered from brine, or water with a high concentration of lithium carbonate.
-Brines trapped in the Earth’s crust (called subsurface brines) are the major source material for lithium carbonate.
+Subsurface brines trapped in the Earth’s crust are the major source material for lithium carbonate.
 These sources are less expensive to mine than from rock such as spodumene, petalite, and other lithium-bearing minerals.

 Brine production of lithium begins by first pumping the brine into evaporative ponds.
 Over 12 to 18 months, concentration of the brine increases to 6,000 ppm Li through solar evaporation.
 When the lithium chloride reaches optimum concentration, the liquid is pumped to a recovery plant and treated with soda ash, precipitating lithium carbonate, which is then filtrated, dried, and shipped.